Blanche Baker

-Blanche Baker is an American actress and filmmaker.
-She won an Emmy Award for Best Supporting Actress for her work in the television mini-series Holocaust.
+Blanche Baker (born December 20, 1956) is an American actress.
+She won a Primetime Emmy Award for Outstanding Single Performance by a Supporting Actress for her work in the television miniseries Holocaust.
 Baker is known for her role as Ginny Baker in Sixteen Candles; she also starred in the title role of Lolita on Broadway.

 In 2012, she produced and starred in a film about Ruth Madoff titled Ruth Madoff Occupies Wall Street.

 Early life and education

 Born Blanche Garfein in New York City, she is the daughter of actress Carroll Baker and director Jack Garfein.
-Her father is a Jew from Carpathian Ruthenia (born in Mukachevo), who survived the Holocaust; and her mother was a Roman Catholic who converted to Judaism.
+Her father was Jewish and from Carpathian Ruthenia (born in Mukachevo), who survived the Holocaust; and her mother was a Roman Catholic who converted to Judaism.
 She also has a younger brother, Herschel Garfein.
 She spent her early life in Italy, where her mother had established a film career after leaving Hollywood in the mid-1960s.
-Baker attended the American School in Rome and then Wellesley College from 1974 to 1976, and later studied acting at the Herbert Berghof Studio and the Lee Strasberg Theatre Institute.
+Baker attended the American Overseas School of Rome and then Wellesley College from 1974 to 1976.
+She later studied acting at the Herbert Berghof Studio and the Lee Strasberg Theatre Institute.

 Career

 Television

 Blanche Baker made her television debut playing the character Anna Weiss in the miniseries Holocaust.
 (Her father Jack Garfein was a Holocaust survivor who had been imprisoned in Auschwitz.)
-She won the Emmy Award for Outstanding Single Performance by a Supporting Actress in a Comedy or Drama Series in 1978 for her performance.
+She won the Primetime Emmy Award for Outstanding Single Performance by a Supporting Actress in 1978 for her performance.

 She has subsequently appeared in the TV movies Mary and Joseph: A Story of Faith (1979) as Mary, The Day the Bubble Burst (1982), The Awakening of Candra (1983) as Candra Torres, Embassy (1985), Nobody's Child (1986), and Taking Chance (2009).
 She also has appeared on many TV series.